ongr-io/ElasticsearchBundle/Resources/doc/suggesters/indexed_suggesters.rst

         private $context;
     }

-And you also need to define your context object, for example.
+And you also need to define your context object, for example:

 .. note:: type doesn't matter here.